 4. The regulatory technical standards shall be adopted by means of regulations or decisions.
-The words ‘regulatory technical standard’ shall be inserted in their title.
+The words ‘regulatory technical standard’ shall appear in their title.
 They shall be published in the Official Journal of the European Union and shall enter into force on the date stated therein.
 (24 Balz, Berès)

 AMs tabled specifically to Article 10 of the EBA Regulation that fall if COMP is adopted: 21-24 Balz, Berès, 416 Berès, 417 Balz, 418 Karas, 419 Ferber, 420 Ferber </Members>